Eli-ngo/Eli-ngo/README.md

 -->
 - 👋 Hi, I’m Ellie @Eli-ngo, from Paris !
 - 👀 I’m interested in Machine Learning | front-end and back-end development
-- 🌱 I’m currently learning NextJS, Python
+- 🌱 I’m currently learning NextJS, Angular and Java
 - 👯 I’m looking forward to collaborating more...

 - 📫 Feel free to contact me at : elisab.ngo@gmail.com